IBM/SalesEnablement-VMware-L3/docs/Shared/Provisioning.md

 ![](_attachments/shared-provisioning-1.png)

-3. Switch to your personal IBM Cloud account, or an account that you have permission to charge billable expenses to, by clicking the drop-down selector in the top right corner of the IBM Cloud interface.
+3. Switch to your personal IBM Cloud account, or an account that you have permission to charge billable expenses to, by clicking the drop-down selector in the top right corner of the IBM Cloud interface. *Note:* this step is not shown as part of the Click-thru demonstration.

 ![](_attachments/shared-provisioning-2.png)